lybrn/worklog-cli/README.md

 1. At the top of your worklog, add an entry for the client you want to invoice.
 Use the format below to add details about your client.
 Note that in the format below, some data is not indented as you might expect.
-Copy this template exactly:
+Copy this template exactly, and triple check what you entered.
+In some cases this data is used to do financial math.

 ```
-Mike's Pizza
+Mike's Pizza ($75)
 ------------

 * Client Full name: Mike's Pizzeria and Subway House